Skip to Main Content

 For the University / Admin:

-1. Higher likelihood of successful completion/graduation, and potentially with less debt, thus enabling them to contribute as Alumni.
+2. Higher completion/graduation rates, potentially with less debt, thus enabling them to contribute as Alumni.

-2. Greater retention of students for financial and statistical purposes.
+3. Greater retention for financial and statistical purposes.

 For Students:

 1. Eases students' financial struggles.
-Inability to afford outrageous textbook prices should not prevent students from succeeding at ASU.
+Inability to afford course materials should not prevent students from succeeding at ASU.

 6. Shorter time to graduation: take class now rather than "when I can afford the textbook."
 Less student loan debt.